Evangelism

 A LIGHTHOUSE ON THE ROCKS

 Lynnwood Baptist Church seeks to fulfil the Great Commission by pursuing being an active lighthouse that shines the gospel light over the turbulent waters of a lost world.
 We join Christ who came to seek and save the lost and be restored back to God.
 By God’s strength we seek to fulfil our calling by presenting evangelical Bible studies (see Christianity Explored) and biblical preaching.
-Furthermore, we seek to train every member to live in light of the gospel (see Just for Starters), to be able to actively share the gospel and to live out the gospel for Christ in a lost world.
+Furthermore, we seek to train every member to live in light of the gospel (see Discipleship Explored), to be able to actively share the gospel and to live out the gospel for Christ in a lost world.

 In conclusion, it must be understood that all evangelism success lies in the fact that the all-powerful triune God made a covenant with Himself to save a sinful people for Himself.
 Our confidence lies in the fact that the Father chose a people, Jesus saved them and the Holy Spirit draws them to Himself.
 That is certain.
 That is the reason for confidence in difficult times.